Puck (A Midsummer Night's Dream): Appearances in the play

-And Robin shall restore amends [5.1.433-48].

-Name of character
+Character name

 The original texts of Shakespeare's plays do not have cast-lists, and are not always consistent with characters' names.
 Puck's case is particularly awkward.
-Both the Quarto and the First Folio call the character "Robin Goodfellow" on the first entrance, but "Puck" later in the same scene, and they remain inconsistent.
-The Arden Shakespeare calls the character "Puck", and emends all stage directions (but not actual dialogue) that refer to the character as "Robin" or "Robin Goodfellow".
+Both the Quarto and the First Folio call the character "Robin Goodfellow" on first entrance, but "Puck" later in the same scene, and they remain inconsistent.
+The Arden Shakespeare calls the character "Puck", and emends all stage directions (but not dialogue) that refer to the character as "Robin" or "Robin Goodfellow".